Skip to content

 Stream

-These connectors connect to a platform data stream and continously do something with the received events.
-In most cases, they are used to consume OpenCTI data and insert them in third-party platforms such as SIEMs, XDRs, EDRS, etc. In some cases, stream connectors can also query the external system on a regular basis and act as import connector for instance to gather alerts and sightings related to CTI data and push them to OpenCTI (bi-directional).
+These connectors connect to a platform live stream and continuously do something with the received events.
+In most cases, they are used to consume OpenCTI data and insert them in third-party platforms such as SIEMs, XDRs, EDRs, etc. In some cases, stream connectors can also query the external system on a regular basis and act as import connector for instance to gather alerts and sightings related to CTI data and push them to OpenCTI (bi-directional).

 Import files